 Additionally, very semester we offer a voluntary program on teaching at the college level, open to all UCF Graduate Students.
 Visit our GTA Programs page for more information about both programs and to register for the upcoming semester.

-Resources for Teaching at UCF
+Getting Started Teaching at UCF

 This book provides an overview of the faculty support structure at UCF as well as introductory materials related to university teaching.
 It is a living document and is updated regularly.
 A print version of Teaching at UCF is available for new faculty members at the beginning of each fall semester, and any addenda to the print version will be available below.